-resources object

-The resources object in a SARIF resource file is identical to the resources object in a SARIF log file (§3.41).

 text property

 A message object MAY contain a property named text whose value is a non-empty string containing a plain text message (§3.11.3).

 markdown property

 A message object MAY contain a property named markdown whose value is a non-empty string containing a formatted text message (§3.11.4) expressed in GitHub-Flavored Markdown [GFM].